-We know that this is a particularly difficult time for our immigrant communities, many of whom have been hard hit by job losses and some of whom are not eligible for relief recently offered by the federal government.
+We know that this is a particularly difficult time for our immigrant communities, many of whom have been hard hit by job losses and some of whom are not eligible for relief that has been offered by the federal government.
 We will update this page with resources and information, and we will continue to advocate for our immigrant communities.

 Health care and health benefits

 If you are sick with COVID-19-like symptoms or know that you have been exposed to the virus, do not hesitate to seek medical advice and care, regardless of your immigration status or insurance coverage.

 Massachusetts provides resources to pay for COVID-19 testing and treatment for low-income Massachusetts residents, regardless of their immigration status.
 For example, MassHealth Limited is available on an emergency basis to all Massachusetts residents who do not qualify for public health insurance programs due to their immigration status, and will cover the costs of testing and treatment for COVID-19.
 The Commonwealth’s Health Safety Net program is also available to qualifying low-income Massachusetts residents no matter their immigration status, and will pay for testing and treatment for COVID-19 provided by hospitals and community health centers.

 COVID-19 testing, treatment, and vaccination have no effect on immigration status, and are not considered in a Public Charge analysis.
 Also, as of March 9, 2021, the Trump Administration’s expanded Public Charge rule is no longer in effect.
 For more information about what this change means, visit the Protecting Immigrant Families Know Your Rights Page.

 Importantly, federal and state privacy laws require health care providers to keep patients’ personal information confidential.